Antondomashnev/FBSnapshotsViewer/README.md

 ### FBSnapshotsViewer application

 At the moment there is only one option to install the app:
 Navigate to [releases](https://github.com/Antondomashnev/FBSnapshotsViewer/releases) and download the latest `FBSnapshotsViewer-xyz.app.zip` release.

+We encourage you to turn automatic update on, so you'll be always up to date 🚀

 ## Usage

 As simple as just run the app and run tests in your app 🎉

+### App Code

+For the AppCode support the app needs to know where is a folder with generated test logs:
+Open `FBSnapshotsViewer` -> `Right click` -> `Preferences` -> Set derived data folder path as a path like `~/Library/Caches/AppCodeXYZ` where `XYZ` is an AppCode version.
+Usually you'll have only one such folder under the `Caches` directory.

 ## Contribution